sikang99/grpc-example/README.md

 ## Usage

-refer Makefile to know how to use
+refer Makefile if you know how to use.

 	$ make
 	Makefile for grpc-example, by Stoney Kang, sikang99@gmail.com